mercurius-js/mercurius/docs/api/options.md

   [GraphiQL](https://www.npmjs.com/package/graphiql) on `/graphiql` if `true` or `'graphiql'`.
 Leave empty or `false` to disable.
   _only applies if `onlyPersisted` option is not `true`_

-  An object can be passed in the config to allow the injections of external graphiql plugins exported in `umd` format.
+  An object can be passed in the config to allow the injection of external graphiql plugins exported in `umd` format.
   - enabled: boolean.
 Enable disable the graphiql extension
   - plugins: Array
-    - name: string.
+    - `name`: string.
 The name of the plugin, it should be the same exported in the `umd`
-    - props: Object | undefined.
+    - `props`: Object | undefined.
 The props to be passed to the plugin
-    - umdUrl: string.
+    - `umdUrl`: string.
 The urls of the plugin, it's downloaded at runtime. (eg. https://unpkg.com/myplugin/....)
-    - fetcherWrapper: string.
+    - `fetcherWrapper`: string.
 A function name exported by the plugin to read/enrich the fetch response

-  Check the [`github-repo`](https://github.com/mercurius-js/mercurius/tree/master/examples) for detailed usage or this [document](/docs/integrations/create-graphiql-plugin) for a detailed explanation on how to build a plugin.
+  Check the [`example folder`](https://github.com/mercurius-js/mercurius/tree/master/examples) for detailed usage or this [document](/examples/graphiql-plugin/README.md) for a detailed explanation on how to build a plugin.

   **Note**: If `routes` is false, this option does not have effects.